Adjunct professor in the New York University School of Law, LL.M. (tax) program

 For the past 15 years, Ken has been an adjunct professor at NYU School of Law teaching Taxation of Mergers & Acquisitions.
 Ken is also the general counsel and a member of the Board of Trustees for the Central Park Conservancy.

-Ms. Angelilli’s clients have included Amblin Partners, AmerisourceBergen, Anheuser Busch InBev, Ashland, Cable ONE, Delta Air Lines, Disney, DreamWorks Animation, EMBARQ, Genpact, Graham Holdings, H.J.
-Heinz, Honeywell, the special committee of the board of directors of J.Crew, Knorr-Bremse, Occidental Petroleum, Pitney Bowes, UAL, Royal Dutch Shell, Shire, Sprint, Starbucks, Starwood Hotels, Time Warner, White Mountains Insurance, the transaction committee of the board of directors of Viacom, Xerox and the strategic review committee of the board of directors of Yahoo.
+Ms. Angelilli’s clients have included Amblin Partners, AmerisourceBergen, Anheuser-Busch InBev, Ashland, AveXis, Bharti, Cable One, Delta Air Lines, Disney, DreamWorks Animation, Genpact, Graham Holdings, H.J.
+Heinz, Honeywell, J.D.
+Power, Knorr-Bremse, Northrop Grumman, Occidental Petroleum, OLX Group, Pitney Bowes, Prosus, Quibi, Royal Dutch Shell, Shire, Sprint, Starbucks, Starwood Hotels, Technicolor, Time Warner, UAL, Viacom’s transaction committee, White Mountains Insurance and Xerox.

 Prior to May 2015, Lew was Managing Director Mergers and Acquisitions and Head of Strategic Advisory in the Investment Banking Department of Credit Suisse (USA) LLC, which he joined in July 2010.
 Prior to Credit Suisse, Lew was Managing Director and Global Head of the Strategic Solutions Group in the Investment Banking Department at UBS Securities LLC.